We’ll provide you with:

 - Clear and transparent breakdowns of your water bills

 - Helpful and friendly advice on how to make future savings

-We will provide you with the clarity you need when it comes to switching, while saving you time.
-To ensure you get the best prices we’ll monitor the market so that we can be sure to provide your business with the most up to date rates.
+We will provide you with the clarity you need when it comes to switching while saving you time.
+To ensure you get competitive prices we monitor the market so that we can be sure to provide your business with the most up-to-date rates.

 Introducing competition into the market now means that water prices will drop and new packages will be available, making you further savings!

 Being in control of who supplies your business’ water, allows you to use Black Sheep Utilities to ensure that you receive the best customer service and a much clearer breakdown of your water costs.

 You now have the power to decide which water supplier suits your business needs the most.
 If prices rise and you don’t like it, you can switch.

 The deregulation of the water retail market in April 2017 is the biggest water sector change since privatisation.

 Over 1.2 million businesses in England now can now choose their water supplier and move away from their previous supplier who will have undoubtedly monopolised the market in their local area.